itsjafer/jupyterlab-sparkmonitor/README.md

 ### Requirements

--   At least JupyterLab 2.0.0 (necessary to get cell execution metadata)
+-   At least JupyterLab 3
 -   pyspark 2.X.X or older (pyspark 3.X is currently not supported)

 ## Features